-If you will be accompanied by your spouse (or common-law partner), and provided your offer is valid for at least sixteen (16) months at the time of application, they will be eligible to apply for a spousal open work permit, which allows the spouse/partner to search for and take up employment in Canada.
+If you will be accompanied by your spouse (or common-law partner), and provided your offer is valid for at least six months, they will be eligible to apply for a spousal open work permit, which allows the spouse/partner to search for and take up employment in Canada.

-Application for a spousal open work permit requires proof of your relationship (i.e. a marriage certificate or a statutory declaration of common law relationship) and a copy of your passport biodata page and work permit (unless PDF and spousal applications are made concurrently).
-If you are not applying concurrently for the spousal open work permit, you will need to include supporting documents to confirm your employment details.
+Application for a spousal open work permit requires proof of your relationship (i.e. a marriage certificate or a statutory declaration of common law relationship) and a copy of your work permit (unless PDF and spousal applications are made concurrently).